arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

     dist = []
     flag = 0
 ```
-Now, it is calculated the centre distance between this "dummy Fibre" and all the other previous "Accepted Fibres".
-If all the distances are greated than 1.05*D (this 1.05 was just defined to have at least 5%D gap), a flag =1 will say "ok, this fibre might be ellegible".
-On the other hand, ff any distance is smaller than 1.05D, a flag=0 will say "sadly, this fibre is not ellegible" and than, flag_iteration will be incremented.
+After that, it is calculated the centre distance between this "Dummy Fibre" and all the other previous "Accepted Fibres" (in the fibres iteraction, the "Accepted Fibres" are those that we placed manually).
+If all the distances are greater than 1.05*D (this 1.05 was just defined to have at least 5% D gap), a flag =1 will refer to "ok, this fibre might be ellegible".
+On the other hand, if any distance is smaller than 1.05*D, a flag=0 will refer to "sadly, this fibre is not ellegible" and than, flag_iteration will be incremented.

 ```python
 #TEST DISTANCE